 Tired of feeling restricted and uncomfortable in your suits?
-Or wondered why people invest in bespoke tailoring??
+Or have you ever wondered why people invest in bespoke tailoring??

 Of course, there is the benefit of the fit!

 Firstly, it’s important to understand that a suit jacket has layers; The outer layer is the cloth – typically wool, cotton, linen or silk.
 The inner layer is the lining – this is what allows the jacket to slide on easily.
-Then there is a middle layer called the canvas and this is what gives the jacket its shape.
+Then there is a middle layer, often overlooked but in fact extremely important.
+It is called the canvas and this is what gives the jacket its shape.